McCain’s Recovery May Take Longer Than Expected, Dimming Health Bill’s Prospects

 McConnell is privately telling senators, per our sources, that they if they vote against the motion to proceed they’re effectively arguing that there’s nothing wrong with the health care system and the Affordable Care Act markets are just fine.
 He’s telling them they’ll have virtually unlimited opportunities to amend the bill.

 But Republicans can’t keep tweaking what is technically the fiscal year 2017 reconciliation bill forever.
-Issues like the 2018 budget-reconciliation bill, a debt limit increase, and a defense policy bill are looming, so if McConnell can’t get McCain back in a timely fashion and keep every other Republican senator in line, he may lose his chance to further damage the U.S. health care system.
+Issues like the 2018 budget-reconciliation bill, a debt limit increase, and a defense policy bill are looming, so if McConnell can’t get McCain back in a timely fashion and keep every other Republican senator in line, he may lose his chance to further damage the U.S. health-care system.

 Comments